 So who are the people behind Mandarin Poster?

-A Scottish computer graduate turned Mandarin addict, Chris (currently a lvl29 Dovahkiin) has been learning Chinese for the last 3 years in Taiwan.
+A Scottish gentleman who, after spending several years learning Chinese in Taiwan, moved to Germany and now does computing stuff.
 When he’s not pondering over radicals and stroke order, he’s making character frequency lists for fun or illustrating his web comic Horse Dragon Fish.

 Dave is a learner of Chinese, designer of websites, and lover of technology, in that order.
 Originally from England, he’s been living in Taiwan and learning Mandarin Chinese for almost five years.
 He founded and runs Chinese Hacks, a blog dedicated to learning Chinese.
 You can follow Dave on Twitter @analogue40 or simply ask for “茶米” at any number of Betel Nut stores (檳榔店) in southern Taiwan.